-This is a monthly update on my glycemic management of type 1 diabetes (T1DM) using Humalog and Tresiba insulin injections with a ketogenic whole-food diet and resistance and aerobic exercise.
+This is a monthly update on my glycemic management of type 1 diabetes (T1D) using Humalog and Tresiba insulin injections with a ketogenic whole-food diet and resistance and aerobic exercise.

 If you feel you might benefit from some individual attention and suggestions for achieving success with blood sugar control for type 1 or type 2 diabetes and/or losing excess body fat, I can assist you with a personal consultation via Skype.
 See the Coaching page for more info.

 In June 2020, my glycemic results were close to my stated goals.
 My mean blood glucose was 98 mg/dl and a standard deviation of blood glucose was 18 mg/dl.
 The graph below shows all the blood glucose measurements and daily insulin dose totals for May 2020.

-The table below shows my body weight at the end of the month, mean total daily insulin dose, mean basal insulin dose, mean bolus insulin dose, and the mean bolus insulin dose for each meal and the bedtime bolus insulin dose which I take to supplement my Tresiba dose to adjust for the variations in my bedtime blood glucose.
+The table below shows my bodyweight at the end of the month, mean total daily insulin dose, mean basal insulin dose, mean bolus insulin dose, and the mean bolus insulin dose for each meal and the bedtime bolus insulin dose which I take to supplement my Tresiba dose to adjust for the variations in my bedtime blood glucose.
 Diluting my Humalog 5:1 helps to give precise doses with meals and at bedtime.
 I did have to change my Tresiba dose more than I would like due to some low and high bedtime and fasting blood glucose trends.

 The table below shows my blood glucose variability data including the monthly mean blood glucose, the standard deviation of blood glucose (SDBG), the coefficient of variation (COV), the calculated HbA1c, and the percentage of blood glucose values < 70 mg/dl, between 70 and 130 mg/dl, and > 130 mg/dl.
-My goal is to have 100% my of blood glucose values fall in the range 70-130 mg/dl.
-I did not meet this goal this month, although I came pretty close.
+My goal is to have 100% my of blood glucose values fall in the range 70−130 mg/dl.
+I did not quite meet this goal this month, although I came pretty close.
 I did not have any hypoglycemic episodes or need to take any glucose tablets (or Smarties™) this month.

 Table 2.2 below shows the mean and 95th percentile of the interstitial glucose (IG) and standard deviation of the interstitial glucose (SDIG) of 564 nondiabetic subjects as measured by CGM from the five studies referenced below.